Do your kids have a fear of sleeping alone?

-Don’t believe the problem will fix itself.
+Don’t believe the fear of sleeping alone will fix itself.

 Parents will often tell me, “It is not like he is going to want to be in my bed forever!”
 Um, actually, yes – he might want to.
 I see kids every year in my practice who refuse to get out of their parents’ bed.
 I am talking about teenagers.

 If you think your kids will just naturally one day decide they prefer their room, you might be disappointed.
 There are some kids who will never get over their fear of sleeping alone.

 Don’t leave it up to your kids to sleep in their own bed.